thenativeweb/node-eventstore/README.md

 # Usage

-### Require the module and init the eventstore:
+## Require the module and init the eventstore:

     var eventstore = require('eventstore');

-    var es = eventstore();             // optional pass in your options
+    var es = eventstore();
-                                       // to disable forking of event dispatching set forkDispatching to false
-                                       // to disable complete event dispatching set enableDispatching to false

-By default the eventstore will use an inMemory Storage, a fakePublisher and no logger.
+By default the eventstore will use an inmemory Storage.

-To use the provided console.logger you could create the eventstore with option `eventstore.createStore({logger: 'console'});`.
+### logging

+For logging and debugging you can use [debug](https://github.com/visionmedia/debug) by [TJ Holowaychuk](https://github.com/visionmedia)

+simply run your process with

+    DEBUG=eventstore* node app.js

-### Provide implementation for storage and publishing events
+## Provide implementation for storage

-Example will use redis storage, but same will work for mongoDb.
+Example with mongodb:

-    var storage = require('eventstore.redis');
+    var es = require('eventstore')({

-    storage.createStorage(function(err, store) {
-        es.configure(function() {
-            es.use(store);
-            es.use(publisher); // your publisher must provide function 'publisher.publish(event)'
+      type: 'mongodb',
+      host: 'localhost',                          // optional
+      port: 27017,                                // optional
+      dbName: 'eventstore',                       // optional
+      eventsCollectionName: 'events',             // optional
+      snapshotsCollectionName: 'snapshots',       // optional
+      transactionsCollectionName: 'transactions', // optional
-            // es.use(logger);
+      timeout: 10000                              // optional
+      // username: 'technicalDbUser',                // optional
+      // password: 'secret'                          // optional
     });

-        // start eventstore
-        es.start();
+Example with redis:

+    var es = require('eventstore')({
+      type: 'redis',
+      host: 'localhost',                          // optional
+      port: 6379,                                 // optional
+      db: 0,                                      // optional
+      prefix: 'eventstore',                       // optional
+      eventsCollectionName: 'events',             // optional
+      snapshotsCollectionName: 'snapshots',       // optional
+      timeout: 10000                              // optional
+      // password: 'secret'                          // optional
     });

-    // Mongodb storage
-    storage.createStorage({
-        host: 'localhost',
-        port: 27017,
-        dbName: 'eventstore',
+Example with tingodb:

+    var es = require('eventstore')({
+      type: 'tingodb',
+      dbPath: '/path/to/my/db/file',              // optional
-        eventsCollectionName: 'events',
+      eventsCollectionName: 'events',             // optional
-        snapshotsCollectionName: 'snapshots'
+      snapshotsCollectionName: 'snapshots',       // optional
-    },function(err, store) {
-        es.configure(function() {
-            es.use(store);
-            es.use(publisher); // your publisher must provide function 'publisher.publish(event)'
+      transactionsCollectionName: 'transactions', // optional
-            // es.use(logger);
+      timeout: 10000                              // optional
     });

+## built in event publisher (optional)

+if defined the eventstore will try to publish AND set event do dispatched on its own...

+### sync interface

+    es.useEventPublisher(function(evt) {
-        // start eventstore
+      // bus.emit('event', evt');
-        es.start();
     });

+### async interface

+    es.useEventPublisher(function(evt, callback) {
+      // bus.sendAndWaitForAck('event', evt, callback);
+    });

+## Catch connect ad disconnect events

+    es.on('connect', function() {
+      console.log('storage connected');
+    });

+    es.on('disconnect', function() {
+      console.log('connection to storage is gone');
+    });

+## initialize

+    es.init(function (err) {
+      // this callback is called when all is ready...
+    });

+    // or

+    ex.init(); // callback is optional

-### Work with the eventstore
+## working with the eventstore

-get the eventhistory of an aggregate
+### get the eventhistory (of an aggregate)

+    es.getEventStream('streamId', function(err, stream) {
+      var history = stream.events; // the original event will be in events[i].payload

+      // myAggregate.loadFromHistory(history);
+    });

+or

+    es.getEventStream({
+      aggregateId: 'myAggregateId',
+      aggregate: 'person',          // optional
+      context: 'hr'                 // optional
+    }, function(err, stream) {
+      var history = stream.events; // the original event will be in events[i].payload

+      // myAggregate.loadFromHistory(history);
+    });

+you can request an eventstream even by limit the query with a 'minimum revision number' and a 'maximum revision number'

+    var revMin = 5,
+        revMax = 8; // if you omit revMax or you define it as -1 it will retrieve until the end

-    es.getEventStream(aggregateId, 0, function(err, stream) {
+    es.getEventStream('streamId' || {/* query */}, revMin, revMax, function(err, stream) {
       var history = stream.events; // the original event will be in events[i].payload

       // myAggregate.loadFromHistory(history);